-152 Good management contributes to the resilience, attractiveness and beauty of a place.
+153 Good management contributes to the resilience, attractiveness and beauty of a place.
 Well-designed places are robust, durable and easy to look after.
 They are designed so management and maintenance responsibilities are clearly defined for all parts of a development.

-management and maintenance regimes from the early stages of the design process.
+management and maintenance regimes from the early stages of the design process and set them out in a management plan.
 They take into account potential impacts on communities such as in the form of service charges or where management will pass into their control.
 Management of local waste, cleaning, parking, internal common spaces, shared spaces and public spaces are all considered from the outset.
 These include play areas, open spaces, streets and other public spaces.

-154 Community management systems are designed in from the start, with users and stakeholders involved during the design process, so that they are fit for purpose.
+designed in from the start, with users and stakeholders involved during the design process, so that they are fit for purpose.

-155 High density urban developments, including tall buildings also consider long-term management requirements, such as for the renewal of cladding systems.
+156 High density urban developments, including tall buildings also consider long-term management requirements, such as for the renewal of cladding systems.